sandhawke/socdb/README.md

 * Mastodon, for being open source, decentralized, customizable

 This initial version of SocDB is a proof-of-concept suitable for some application areas, but it is not yet ready for many others.
-We believe they are all feasible, in time.
-Some features not currently
+Some features not currently supported:
-supported:

 - private or access-controlled data (eg for personal health data)
 - large data sets (eg for fine-grained location traces)
 - multi-media content (eg for photo sharing)
 - high security (eg for financial transactions)
 - high speed (eg for reflex-based games)

+Each of those is an area for future work, as the platform improves.

 ## Using SocDB in Your WebApp